mpnally/Terrifically-Simple-JSON/README.md

 references to them [and perhaps some rules for operators that can be performed on them, but operators are out of the scope of JSON].
 JSON has built-in support for the reference notations for numbers, booleans and strings.
 Lacking a built-in reference notation for other datatypes, we must state explicitly which notation we're using, or rely on out-of-band knowledge.
-[RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea.
+[RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea—that is where I learned it.

 ## Full Disclosure